Helping a Global Industry Association Break Through and Be Influential in Washington, D.C.

 Results

-Mobilize influential constituents through "grass-tops" outreach
+Mobilized influential constituents through "grass-tops" outreach

-Generate 500+ letters, e-mails and calls from VIPs and influencers to 11 key members of the U.S. Congress
+Generated 500+ letters, e-mails and calls from VIPs and influencers to 11 key members of the U.S. Congress

-Successfully win passage of the bill
+Won passage of a good bill

 Don't Just take